Android Automotive OS gives the new version of the Android operating system its full name, but we call it Android Car.

 New Android

 This Android branch is targeted explicitly for inside vehicles for use by the driver or passengers—an infotainment operating system designed for being on the move.
-Based on the well know Android code, Android Car can be considered a branch.
+Based on the well-known Android code, Android Car can be considered a branch.

 Android Car Apps

-With Version 1.2.0 of the Android for Cars App Library, Google has officially launched the code to developers to build and test the apps designed to run on Android Car.
-Should these apps pass the stringent checks by Google, they are mature enough and are destined for the play store.
-You can download Android Car apps to your in-car Android from the play store, just as you can with your phone or Android headunit.
+With Version 1.2.0 of the Android for Cars App Library, Google has officially launched the code for developers to build and test apps designed to run on Android Car.
+Should these apps pass Google’s stringent checks, they are mature enough for the Play Store.
+You can download Android Car apps to your in-car Android from the Play Store, just as you can with your phone or Android headunit.

 Why an Android Car?

 Google takes driver distraction very seriously and wants the new breed of apps to make driving with Android safer.
-The Android Automotive OS is the Google way to ensure high-quality, driver safety-orientated apps.
+The Android Automotive OS is Google’s way of ensuring high-quality, driver-safety-oriented apps.

 Vehicle manufacturers know that in-car technology sells more cars, and Google has stepped up and given them a universal platform to develop other in-car infotainment technology.
 At the same time, they are expanding the Google Android landscape beyond televisions, phones, and wearables.